Umidigi A9

-The Umidigi A9, A9 Pro, and A9 Max are Android-based smartphones sold by Umidigi.
-Unveiled in December 2020, they are a family of entry-level smartphones.
+The Umidigi A9, A9 Pro, and A9 Max are Android-based smartphones sold by Umidigi unveiled in December 2020.

 In July 2021, the A9 Pro gained media attention after it was reported that a white-label version of the device with modified software was being sold in the United States as the "Freedom Phone", with marketing targeting conservatives.

 Specifications

-The A9 is powered by a MediaTek Helio G25 system-on-chip with a 2.0 GHz CPU and 3 GB of LPDDRX4 RAM.
+The A9 is powered by a MediaTek Helio G25 system-on-a-chip (SoC) with a 2.0 GHz CPU and 3 GB of LPDDRX4 RAM.
 It includes 64 GB of external storage, which is expandable via a microSD card slot contained within its dual SIM tray.
-The A9 Pro has 128 GB of storage and 6 GB of RAM.
+The A9 Pro is powered by a MediaTek Helio P60 SoC and includes 128 GB of storage and 6 GB of RAM.
 The A9 uses a 6.53-inch display, while the A9 Pro uses a 6.3-inch display.
 The A9 includes 13-megapixel and 8-megapixel ultra-wide rear-facing cameras with a 2-megapixel depth sensor and 8-megapixel front-facing camera, while the A9 Pro uses 48-megapixel quad rear-facing cameras and a 24-megapixel front-facing camera.
 Both devices also include an integrated infrared thermometer.
 The devices ship with Android 11.

-In February 2021, Umidigi announced a third model in the A9 line known as the A9 Max, which has 8 GB of RAM and a curved display.
+In February 2021, Umidigi announced a third model in the A9 line known as the A9 Max, which utilizes the MediaTek Helio P60 SoC, has 8 GB of RAM and a curved display.